-- Collaborate regionally on grants to fund program development, partnerships with industry and equipment needed to expand programs on energy efficiency. - Establish regional advisory boards to assist multiple, adjacent colleges, to identify in an on-going way, the employment skills and education requirements of employers. - Build off of the industry partnerships developed by the Centers of Excellence for this study, to expand outreach to employers and identify potential adjunct faculty. - Identify employers who want to partner with colleges to develop student internship programs.
-3 out of 4 employers surveyed indicated interest in developing such programs.
+- Collaborate regionally on grants to fund program development, partnerships with industry and equipment needed to expand or adapt programs on energy efficiency. - Establish regional advisory boards to assist multiple, adjacent colleges, to identify in an on-going way, the employment skills and education requirements of employers. - Build off of the industry partnerships developed by the Centers of Excellence for this study, to expand outreach to employers and identify potential adjunct faculty. - Identify employers who want to partner with colleges to develop student internship programs.
+Two out of three employers surveyed indicated interest in developing such programs.